Crypto Prices Today: Bitcoin Trading at $29K | Al Bawaba

-The crypto market today is trading in mix with bitcoin, world's largest cryptocurrency, trading at $29,178 at the time of writing.
+The crypto market today is covered in green with bitcoin, world's largest cryptocurrency, trading at $29,764 at the time of writing.

 Bitcoin and Crypto Prices